 Children and young people aged 12 to 15

-Children aged 12 to 15 will be offered the first dose of the Covid-19 vaccination, following advice from the UK’s Chief Medical Officers.
+Children aged 12 to 15 are being offered a first dose of the Covid-19 vaccination, following advice from the UK’s Chief Medical Officers.

-All secondary school aged children will also be offered a flu vaccine this winter.
+All secondary school aged children are also being offered a flu vaccine this winter.

 For those eligible for both vaccines, they will be given together.
 The Covid vaccine is an injection in the upper arm and the flu vaccine is a nasal spray.

 Vaccinations will be given at school, or Covid-19 vaccination can be booked using the National Booking System (or by calling 119).

 Parents and carers will be asked to give consent before their child receives any vaccine.

 In South Gloucestershire, Sirona Care & Health delivers the school immunisation service and they will be in touch about how the process will work and consent forms.

 Questions and answers about the Covid-19 and flu vaccination for 12 to 15 year olds.